Sergey Golovkin: Background

 Sergey Aleksandrovich Golovkin was born on 26 November 1959, in Moscow, Soviet Union.
 His father was an alcoholic, and his parents divorced in 1988.
 Golovkin was born with a birth defect in his sternum.
 He often had bronchitis and indigestion.
 In school, Golovkin was considered a loner, and his male classmates noted how he had no interest in girls.
 He was known to have enuresis, and was afraid that his classmates would smell his urine.
 Golovkin was a classmate of Armen Grigoryan, the future front-man of Krematorij.
-When Golovkin was 13 years old, he began to exhibit sadistic tendencies, including catching a cat in the street and bringing it home, where he hanged it and then decapitated it.
+When Golovkin was 13 years old, he began to exhibit sadistic tendencies, including catching a cat in the street and bringing it home, where he hung it and then decapitated it.
+He also boiled aquarium fish alive in a pot.

 In 1982, Golovkin graduated from the Timiryazev Agricultural Academy.
 He began working at a racetrack, then as a livestock expert at a stud farm in Moscow.
 For his achievements in horse breeding development, Golovkin was awarded a silver medal at a VDNKh trade show in 1989.

 In 1984, Golovkin committed his first known crime, when he attempted to rape and murder a young boy.